Quantitative merging for time-inhomogeneous Markov chains in non-decreasing environments via functional inequalities

 This article is divided into three parts.
 Section \ref{Introdu} presents the motivations, background, and main theorems.
-Each theorem adapts the results of classical functional inequalities to the non-decreasing finite environment hypothesis.
-The first theorem, Theorem \ref{PoincarthmMer}, assumes a Poincar\'e condition at each time, in addition to the non-decreasing finite environment hypothesis, and states control of the merging time in total variation distance.
-The second theorem, Theorem \ref{MergingNash}, assumes a Nash inequality at each instance and states control of the merging time in both total variation distance and infinity distance when the set $V$ is finite.
-Finally, Theorem \ref{LogSobolevThm} assumes a Logarithmic Sobolev inequality at each time and similarly states control of the merging time in total variation distance and infinity distance when the set $V$ is finite with Theorem \ref{LogSobolevThm2}.
-Theorems \ref{PoincarthmMer},\ref{MergingNash} and \ref{LogSobolevThm2} are new tools for understanding finite Markov chains in the inhomogeneous time context.\\~\\ Section \ref{examples} deals with examples and investigates five instances within the context of electrical networks.
-The first example serves an educational purpose, while the subsequent two illustrate the application of Theorem \ref{PoincarthmMer}.
-The final two examples are within the classical framework for the application of Nash inequalities and Logarithmic Sobolev inequalities.\\~\\ The third section delves into the proofs and is divided into four sub-sections.
-The first one revisits the preliminaries and classical definitions from analysis and probability theory.
-The second part focuses on proving Theorem \ref{PoincarthmMer} and deals with the Poincar\'e constants.
-It includes a crucial proposition regarding the duality of operators within the inhomogeneous time context.
-The third segment contains the proof of Theorem \ref{MergingNash}, reiterating the definition of a Nash inequality.
-Finally, in the fourth subsection, we adopt an entropic approach and prove Theorem \ref{LogSobolevThm} and \ref{LogSobolevThm2}.
+In Definition \ref{finite envir}, we introduce our main hypothesis: the existence of a non-decreasing finite environment and a new merging time related to a sequence of measures, see Definition \ref{dynamicmergingtime}.
+Each theorem extends classical functional inequalities to the non-decreasing finite environment hypothesis.
+The first theorem, Theorem \ref{PoincaréthmMer}, assumes a Poincar\'e condition at each time, in addition to the non-decreasing finite environment hypothesis, and states control of the merging time in total variation distance.
+The second theorem, Theorem \ref{MergingNash}, assumes a Nash inequality at each instance and states control of the merging time in total variation distance and yields a control on the dynamic merging-time.
+Finally, Theorem \ref{LogSobolevThm} assumes a Logarithmic Sobolev inequality at each time and similarly states control of the merging time in total variation distance and yields a control on the dynamic merging-time when the set $V$ is finite with Theorem \ref{LogSobolevThm2}.
+Theorems \ref{PoincaréthmMer},\ref{MergingNash} and \ref{LogSobolevThm2} are new tools for understanding finite Markov chains in the inhomogeneous time context.